 The 90-Day Screenplay is an intensive workshop designed to guide the screenwriter from initial idea, through first-draft, and finally to the completion of a polished screenplay.
+It's a live class, meeting twice a week, where I'll work one-on-one with writers to illustrate the principles to the group.
 This workshop is available to screenwriters at all levels.

-This workshop is pay-what-you-can with 10% of all proceeds benefiting
+This workshop is pay-what-you-can with a portion of all proceeds benefiting

 The Book Truck, a literacy program for Los Angeles at-risk youths.